systemd/systemd/docs/CODING_STYLE.md

   effect on the regular file.
 If in doubt consider turning off `O_NONBLOCK` again after opening.

+- These days we generally prefer `openat()`-style file APIs, i.e. APIs that accept a combination of file descriptor and path string, and where the path (if not absolute) is considered relative to the specified file descriptor.
+When implementing library calls in similar style, please make sure to imply `AT_EMPTY_PATH` if an empty or `NULL` path argument is specified (and convert that latter to an empty string).
+This differs from the underlying kernel semantics, where `AT_EMPTY_PATH` must always be specified explicitly, and `NULL` is not acepted as path.

 ## Command Line

 - If you parse a command line, and want to store the parsed parameters in